IBE160/SG-M-E-Ds/docs/architecture.md

 *   **AI API Caching:** Implement caching for AI responses, especially for common prompts or recurring narrative/puzzle elements, to reduce latency and API costs.

-*   **Database Query Optimization:** Optimize Prisma queries, ensure appropriate indexing on `GameSession` fields (e.g., `playerId`, `lastUpdated`) to maintain responsive game state management.
+*   **Database Query Optimization:** Optimize SQLAlchemy queries, ensure appropriate indexing on `GameSession` fields (e.g., `playerId`, `lastUpdated`) to maintain responsive game state management.

-*   **Next.js Optimizations:** Leverage Next.js's built-in image optimization, code splitting, and lazy loading for efficient frontend performance.

-*   **Serverless Cold Starts:** Monitor and optimize Next.js serverless function cold starts on Vercel for AI generation and game logic to ensure a fluid user experience.
+*   **Background Jobs for AI:** If AI generation proves to be slow ( >1-2 seconds), it should be offloaded to a background task using a framework like Celery with Redis.
+This will prevent blocking the main web server process and improve user experience.
+This decision is deferred pending performance testing.